What is network-attached storage (NAS)?

 NAS vs. DAS

 DAS has better performance than NAS, especially for compute-intensive software programs.
-In its barest form, DAS may be nothing more than the drives that go in a server.
+This is due to dedicated disk access while avoiding the latency of network traffic.
+In its barest form, DAS might be nothing more than the drives that go in a server.

 With DAS, the storage on each device must be separately managed, adding a layer of complexity.
 Unlike NAS, DAS does not lend itself well to shared storage by multiple users.